ancap-ch/from-en/pl/Universally Preferable Behaviour/p03_ch03_02_existence_versus_non-existence.md

 If the woman is mentally unfit to make her own choices with regards to marriage, then clearly she is also *mentally unfit to delegate a representative to make that choice for her*.
 If she has no idea what constitutes a good or suitable husband, then how can she evaluate me as fit to decide who will be a good or suitable husband for her?

-If a man of extraordinarily low intelligence does not understand the concept of “health,” would it be reasonable to expect him to be rational in his choice of a doctor?
+If a man of extraordinarily low intelligence does not understand the concept of “health”, would it be reasonable to expect him to be rational in his choice of a doctor?
 In order to competently choose a doctor, we must understand the concepts of health, efficacy, cost, professionalism and so on.
 In the same way, if I do not allow a woman to have any say in who she marries, then clearly I must believe that she has no understanding of what makes a good husband – but if she has no understanding of what makes a good husband, then she has no capacity to transfer that choice to me, since she will have no way of evaluating *my* criteria for what makes a good husband.

 If I cannot decide what colour to paint my house, and my solution is to sign a contract with a painter allowing him to choose the colour for me – and in that contract I sign away all my future freedoms to resist his decisions, and give him the right to kidnap and enslave me if I disagree with any of his decisions, or refuse to pay for them – then clearly I am not of sound mind.
 If I give someone the power to compel me *for the rest of my life*, then clearly I do not believe that I am competent to make my own decisions.